Twenty sides will earn finals places via qualifying groups, with four coming through a new play-off system.

 Qualifying group stage (20 teams qualify)

 The 55 teams were split into ten groups of five or six.
-Four of the five groups of five contain one team that has qualified for the UEFA Nations League finals (to be played June 2019).
+Four of the five groups of five contain one team that has qualified for the UEFA Nations League Finals.
 The top two from each group will qualify for the final tournament, determining the first 20 places.

 Play-offs (4 teams qualify)